Koenkk/zigbee2mqtt.io/docs/devices/SLR1.md

    "occupied_heating_setpoint":"18"  // Replace with desired temperature.
 Between 5 and 32 C
 }
 ```
 Note: For device timing reasons, the payload needs to be sent as one single command.
-Sending individual commands or settings attributes manually using the Frontend will not work.
+Sending individual commands or settings attributes manually using the WebUI will not work.

 Also, the native boost can be used as a method to pause the heating too.
 To do so, set the temperature to a low value.